aszulc97/todoLists/README.md

-Thhe project requires .NET SDK 8.0
+The project requires .NET SDK 8.0

 To run the application, you need to:
 1. Run Docker